iamcal/Trac-SSO/README.md

     godauth.* = enabled

 If your config file already has a <code>[components]</code> section, just append those 2 lines to it.

+The permissions model is not yet ported over to use SSO roles, so you'll need to set up admins using <code>trac-admin</code>:

+    trac-admin /path/to/trac/install  permission add {your-sso-username-here} TRAC_ADMIN

 Finally, restart your webserver.
 That should be it.